ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 This document provides guidelines for the IETF to use when evaluating a proposed congestion control algorithm that differ from the general congestion control principles outlined in {{!RFC2914}}.
-The guidance is intended to be useful to authors proposing alternate congestion control algorithms and for the IETF community when evaluating whether a proposal is appropriate for publication in the RFC series and for deployment in the Internet.
+The guidance is intended to be useful to authors proposing congestion control algorithms and for the IETF community when evaluating whether a proposal is appropriate for publication in the RFC series and for deployment in the Internet.

-This document obsoletes the similarly titled {{?RFC5033}} that was published in 2007 as a Best Current Practice to evaluate alternate congestion control algorithms as Experimental or Proposed Standard RFCs.
+This document obsoletes the similarly titled {{?RFC5033}} that was published in 2007 as a Best Current Practice to evaluate proposed congestion control algorithms as Experimental or Proposed Standard RFCs.

 The IETF's standard congestion control algorithms have been shown to have